Listen here

 From their website: “Founded in 1947, the International Wood Collectors Society is a non-profit Society devoted to distributing information on collecting wood, correctly identifying and naming wood specimens, and using wood in creative crafts.

-join IWCS, enjoy the benefits of membership and discover more about nature's wonder material -- wood!
+People from all countries around the world are invited to join IWCS, enjoy the benefits of membership and discover more about nature's wonder material -- wood!
 Collecting wood and/or using wood creatively has to be one of the most unique hobby interests that you could ever pick.
 IWCS members around the world have formed a network for information exchange and mutual assistance.”

 Isn’t that amazing!
 I society dedicated to wood.